AjaySingh-a/Cross-chain-wallet/README.md

 - **Caching**: 2-minute cache to avoid redundant RPC calls
 - **LocalStorage Persistence**: Remembers selected chain preference

+## screenshot
+- I have added a screenshot folder also where the screenshot of the project working is present.

 ## 📋 Prerequisites

 - Node.js 18+ and npm